 If the chef’s knife is the king of knives, the utility knife is the ‘jack of all trades.
 Often referred to as the “tomato knife” or the “sandwich knife”, this handy kitchen knife performs a variety of small jobs with ease – from slicing meats and cheeses for a charcuterie board to (you guess it ) slicing up tomatoes and cutting sandwiches in half.

 When shopping for utility knives, you’ll find they commonly come with a serrated blade – not at F.N.
-Sharp!
-Included in our 6-knife set, the F.N.
-Sharp utility knife comes straight-edged and ready for business.
+Sharp.
+Available individually and in our 6-knife set, the F.N.
+Sharp Utility Knife comes straight-edged and ready for business.

 The Boning Knife

 You know you need this one.
 Despite its name, the boning knife’s skills aren’t limited to removing bones from meat – it’s also a great tool for carving rinds from fruit (we’re looking at you, pineapple bark!) and shaping sweet treats.

 What makes the boning knife different from other kitchen knives is the thinner, semi-flexible blade.
 The flex allows you to maneuver in tight places and cut with precision, like closely following the contours of bone when preparing meat or removing that pineapple bark without sacrificing any of its juicy flesh.

 Also included in our 6-knife set, the F.N.
 Sharp Boning Knife comes with a 5.5” Damascus steel blade and an overall length of 10.75”.
 It’s designed to perform the tasks of both a boning knife and a fillet knife so you can get the best of both worlds.

 Knife Knowledge 101: Top Uses for a Boning Knife